ram4v/Cyber-Entrylevel-Interview/README.md

 TCP/IP divides communication tasks into layers that keep the process standardized, without hardware and software providers doing the management themselves.
 The data packets must pass through four layers before they are received by the destination device, then TCP/IP goes through the layers in reverse order to put the message back into its original format.
 (Fortinet)

 ![image](https://github.com/user-attachments/assets/3a3b4cfe-8da5-45e0-a31f-4d4c5466399e)

+### What is DHCP?
+The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on Internet Protocol (IP) networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.

+### What is Salted Hashes
+A salt is added to the hashing process to force their uniqueness, increase their complexity without increasing user requirements, and to mitigate password attacks like hash tables.

+### What is Port Scanning?
+Port scanning is a method of determining which ports on a network are open and could be receiving or sending data.
+It is also a process for sending packets to specific ports on a host and analyzing responses to identify vulnerabilities.